title: Apache Mesos - Multiple Disks layout: documentation

 that was created by Mesos for the volume.

-disk will not have sub-directories created, allowing applications
+A Mount disk will not have sub-directories created, allowing applications

 to use the full file system mounted on the device.
 This construct allows Mesos